jayhuanggz/js-model/README.md

 js-model is a library to create watchable objects/models using Proxy and Reflect, written in pure javascript with no dependency.
-Api is simliary to vuex.
+Api is simliar to vuex.

 ```
-		import jsmodel from './index'
+import jsmodel from 'js-model'

         let def = {